fdcoull/set08103_assessment/use-cases/use-case-1.md

 ### Primary Actor

-Database administrator.
+Member of the organisation.

 ### Trigger

-A request for finance information is sent to HR.
+A member of the organisation requests population information.

 ## MAIN SUCCESS SCENARIO

-1. Salary information for all employees is requested
+1. Population information is requested from the system
-2. HR advisor sends salary information request to database administrators
+2. Data is retrieved from database
-3. Salary information is provided to HR advisor
+3. Report is generated
-4. HR advisor produces report
-5. HR advisor provides report to department that requested

 ## EXTENSIONS